Bankruptcy is a term often used to describe

 now and look at the back of the photos, you will undoubtedly see that most of

-those have 'kodak' written somewhere in big transparent letters.
-But just like
+those have 'Kodak' written somewhere in big transparent letters.

 ends meet and is effectively forced to sell their most valued photography

-patents to their former competitors in order to pay their creditors and craw
+patents to their former competitors to pay their creditors and crawl

-Kodak's grandiose failure was their ineffectiveness in mastering digital
+Kodak's grandiose failure was its ineffectiveness in mastering digital

-their preferred picture taking method from analogue to digital, leaving the
+their preferred picture-taking method from analog to digital, leaving the

 photography.